Priya-jm/react-modal-slider/README.md

 # react-modal-slider

-I'm glad to introduce you react-modal-slider.
+I'm excited to introduce you react-modal-slider.

 - This library based on the react-modal.
 - Open and close modal (animated) from right or left side